On emergent conformal symmetry near the photon ring: Introduction

-Very recently, the holography of the photon ring was proposed in \cite{Hadar:2022xag}.
-It was shown that in the near-ring region of both Schwarzschild and Kerr black holes, there emerges a hidden conformal symmetry, referred to as $sl(2,R)_{\text{PR}}$, acting on the photon trajectories\footnote{For an earlier discussion on the hidden conformal symmetry on the photon ring, see \cite{Raffaelli:2021gzh}.}.
-More precisely, the $sl(2,R)_{\text{PR}}$ algebra can be constructed via Poisson bracket in the phase space.
-On the other hand, considering the massless wave propagation in the near-ring region, the wave equation reduces to the Schrödinger equation with an upside-down harmonic potential, which has a well-known conformal symmetry $sl(2,R)_{\text{QNM}}$.
-It turned out that the $sl(2,R)_{\text{QNM}}$ algebra could be constructed by Heisenberg algebra and the quasi-normal modes (QNMs) in the near-ring region can be described in a Fock space.
-The eikonal QNMs fall into the highest-weight representations of $sl(2,R)_{\text{QNM}}$, similar to the discussions on the BTZ black hole\cite{Birmingham:2001pj} and on the warped black holes\cite{Chen:2010ik,Chen:2011dc,Chen:2010sn}.
-However, it is perplexing that the entire QNMs constructed in \cite{Hadar:2022xag} are decomposed into \textit{two} highest-weight representations of $sl(2,R)_{\text{QNM}}$, with one tower of descendants having even overtone numbers and the other having odd overtone numbers.
+The idea of holography of the photon ring was proposed in \cite{Hadar:2022xag} very recently.
+On the one hand, it was shown that in the near-ring region of both Schwarzschild and Kerr black holes, there emerges a hidden conformal symmetry, referred to as $sl(2,\md{R})_{\text{PR}}$, acting on the photon trajectories.
+More precisely, in the (reduced) phase space of null geodesics, $(T,\Psi,H,L)$ for a Schwarzschild black hole or $(T,\Phi,\Psi,H,L,Q+L^2)$ for a Kerr black hole, the $sl(2,\md{R})_{\text{PR}}$ algebra can be constructed via Poisson bracket.
+On the other hand, considering the massless wave propagation in the near-ring region, the wave equation reduces to the Schrödinger equation with an upside-down harmonic potential, which has a well-known conformal symmetry $sl(2,\md{R})_{\text{QNM}}$.
+It turned out that the $sl(2,\md{R})_{\text{QNM}}$ algebra could be constructed by Heisenberg algebra, and the quasi-normal modes (QNMs) in the near-ring region can be described in a Fock space\cite{Raffaelli:2021gzh,Hadar:2022xag}.
+The eikonal QNMs fall into the highest-weight representations of $sl(2,\md{R})_{\text{QNM}}$, similar to the cases of the BTZ black hole\cite{Birmingham:2001pj} and the warped black holes\cite{Chen:2010ik,Chen:2011dc,Chen:2010sn}.
+However, it is perplexing that the entire QNMs constructed in \cite{Hadar:2022xag} are decomposed into \textit{two} highest-weight representations of $sl(2,\md{R})_{\text{QNM}}$, with one tower of descendants having even overtone numbers and the other having odd overtone numbers.

-In a more recent work, the study was generalized to the warped $AdS_3$ geometry\cite{Kapec:2022dvc}, which is similar to the NHEK geometry and has an exact $sl(2,R)_{\text{ISO}}$ isometry group.
-It was showed that the $sl(2,R)_{\text{PR}}$ algebra in the phase space can be induced from $sl(2,R)_{\text{ISO}}$ by simply contracting the Killing vectors with the momentum of the photon.
-The entire eikonal QNM spectrum can be constructed by using the $sl(2,R)_{\text{ISO}}$ symmetry as well.
-However, because each QNM overtone family has two hightest-weight representations of $sl(2,R)_{\text{QNM}}$ in the near-ring region, the $sl(2,R)_{\text{QNM}}$ symmetry constructed from the Heisenberg algebra failed to match the $sl(2,R)_{\text{ISO}}$ symmetry.
+In a more recent work, the study was generalized to the self-dual warped AdS$_3$ geometry\cite{Kapec:2022dvc}, which is similar to the NHEK geometry and has an exact $sl(2,\md{R})_{\text{ISO}}$ isometry group.
+It was showed that the $sl(2,\md{R})_{\text{PR}}$ algebra in the phase space can be induced from $sl(2,\md{R})_{\text{ISO}}$ by simply contracting the Killing vectors with the momentum of the photon.
+The entire eikonal QNM spectrum can be constructed by using the $sl(2,\md{R})_{\text{ISO}}$ symmetry as well.
+However, because each QNM overtone family has two highest-weight representations of $sl(2,\md{R})_{\text{QNM}}$ in the near-ring region, the $sl(2,\md{R})_{\text{QNM}}$ symmetry constructed from the Heisenberg algebra failed to match the $sl(2,\md{R})_{\text{ISO}}$ symmetry.